Optimistic search: Change point estimation for large-scale data via adaptive logarithmic queries: Optimistic search for a single change point

-For the univariate Gaussian setting, the overall computational cost is only $O(\log T)$ if cumulative sums have been pre-computed and are freely available, as in that case each evaluation is possible in $O(1)$ time.
-Otherwise the $O(T)$ cost of calculating the cumulative sums becomes dominant.
-We remark that availability of cumulative sums (or similar ``sufficient statistics'' for the evaluation of the gain function) should be interpreted as a practical guidance when storing data for offline change point analysis, and is also a reasonable assumption in online change point detection.
-Given that online change point detection is essentially concerned with the detection of a single change point and advanced/combined optimistic search is capable of detecting change points even in very unbalanced scenarios, our technique could lead to fast online change point detection methodologies, see also Section~\ref{Discussion}.
+For the univariate Gaussian setting, the overall computational cost is only $O(\log n)$ if cumulative sums have been pre-computed and are freely available, as in that case each evaluation is possible in $O(1)$ time.
+Otherwise the $O(n)$ cost of calculating the cumulative sums becomes dominant.
+We remark that availability of cumulative sums (or similar ``sufficient statistics'' for the evaluation of the gain function) is a practical recommendation to store data for off- and online change point problems.